 With a run scheduled Nov.
 8-16, Pictures at an Exhibition will present a trio of ballets that are the epitome of artistic beauty: George Balanchine’s Serenade, Alexei Ratmansky’s suite of dances set to Modest Mussorgsky’s Pictures at an Exhibition, and Tony-Award winning choreographer Christopher Wheeldon’s Within the Golden Hour, set to a score with music by Ezio Bosso and Vivaldi.

-Pictures at an Exhibition opens just six days after Ballet West opened its 61st season with a blockbuster production of Val Caniparoli’s evening-length Jekyll & Hyde.
-While the triple bill of ballet repertory signifies the purest artistic expressions of beauty, Adam Sklute, the company’s artistic director in an interview with The Utah Review, said it represents one of the most technically demanding programs of the season.
+Pictures at an Exhibition opens just six days after Ballet West launched its 61st season with a blockbuster production of Val Caniparoli’s evening-length Jekyll & Hyde.
+While the triple bill of ballet repertory signifies the purest artistic expressions of beauty, Adam Sklute, the company’s artistic director, in an interview with The Utah Review, said it represents one of the most technically demanding programs of the season.
 The production also will feature the Ballet West Orchestra, led by Jared Oaks.

 Jekyll & Hyde’s story plumbed the classic Robert Louis Stevenson novella by connecting it to relevant contemporary social themes, which is one of art’s most compelling purposes and functions.
 Pictures goes to the elemental core of art for humanity.
 Explaining how he conceived the Pictures theme, Sklute said, ”it definitely takes into account the idea about art as a great unifier of humanity during a time when so many things are so divisive.”
 He added, “art brings together shared experiences and emotions through the glory of music and movement that transcends ideological beliefs.”
 Principal Artist Emily Adams, who has danced with the company for 18 years, said in a statement released by Ballet West, “We’re really lucky to be putting on this triple-bill.
 I think it’s one of the best triple-bills that Ballet West has performed since I have danced here.”